-This grant forms part of a wider Dwyer-Hart RCP Medical Research Programme being developed in partnership with the RCP to support clinician-led, translational research that bridges scientific discovery and real-world healthcare delivery.
+This grant forms part of a wider Dwyer-Hart RCP medical research programme being developed in partnership with the RCP to support clinician-led, translational research that bridges scientific discovery and real-world healthcare delivery.

-About the project
+About the grant

-The Dwyer-Hart RCP Medical Research project offers:
+The Dwyer-Hart RCP medical research grant offers:

-• Up to £60,000 research funding
+- Up to £60,000 research funding

-• Support for a 12-month project
+- Support for a 12-month project

-• Additional 6 months for final reporting.
+- Additional 6 months for final reporting.

 In addition, the grant holder will receive:

-• Complimentary registration for one RCP Annual Conference
+- Complimentary registration for one RCP Annual Conference

-• An expectation to submit a poster or platform abstract to the RCP Annual Conference following project completion.
+- An expectation to submit a poster or platform abstract to the RCP Annual Conference following project completion.

 Eligibility